 The numbers below indicate the operation numbers in the diagnostic table.

-1. The diagnostic system check prompts the technician to perform basic checks and save the fault status and data to the scan tool.
-This creates an electronic copy of the data recorded when a fault occurs.
-The information is stored in the scanning tool for further processing.
+1. The diagnostic system check prompts the technician to perform basic checks and save the status and fault data to the scan tool.
+This creates an electronic copy of the data recorded when the fault occurred.
+The information is stored in the scan tool for further processing.

-5. Locate and repair short circuits that could cause a blown fuse if the lack of voltage in the circuit was due to the blown fuse.
+5. Locate and repair any short circuits that may have caused the fuse to blow if the lack of voltage in the circuit was due to a blown fuse.

-10. The scanning tool or its cables may be faulty.
-See the Scan Tool Service Manual.
+10. The scan tool or its cables may be faulty.
+Refer to the scan tool service manual.

 |